magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-40601-users-get-error-retrieving-info-about-category-changed-by-scheduled-update-through-graphql.md

 <ins>Steps to reproduce</ins>:

-1. Setup a category structure with a sub-category as given below:
+1. Set up a category structure with a sub-category as given below:

    <pre>- Root
     - Some category